oob-dock/oob-documentation/eng/deploy/terraform/readme.md

 Defines whether the installation should send event calls from endpoints linked to the Data Quality Engine (MQD).
 If the variable is set to `true`, each route's configuration will be considered to decide whether the event will be sent or not.
 If the variable is set to `false`, each route's configuration will be ignored, and no event will be generated.

 **Possible values:** `true` or `false`

+#### opentelemetry_tracer_exporter_url_http

+Address of the distributed tracing analysis tool. **Important:** This variable must be filled with the **HTTP** address provided by the tool to receive the tracing information.

+**Attention:** The variable above works in conjunction with two other Kong environment variables: `KONG_TRACING_INSTRUMENTATIONS` and `KONG_TRACING_SAMPLING_RATE`.

+- `KONG_TRACING_INSTRUMENTATIONS`: Defines the level of instrumentation that will be applied to Kong's requests. **Recommended value:** `all`.
+The complete list of possible values can be found at [this link](https://docs.konghq.com/gateway/latest/production/tracing/).
+- `KONG_TRACING_SAMPLING_RATE`: Defines the sampling rate for distributed tracing, i.e., the proportion of requests that will be collected and sent for analysis.
+Possible values: `0` to `1`.
+For example, a value of `0.5` means that 50% of the requests will be sampled.
+Important: If you wish to completely disable the sending of traces to the receiving tool, simply set this variable to `0`.

+It is necessary to set these environment variables **directly in Kong** with the appropriate values for the desired instrumentation to function properly.

 ## Grafana Configuration